1808 Info 4 for William Crompton

 Close info window |

-It is interesting to note that in the 1881 census Joseph Crompton was a visitor at his sister Mary's home in Carnaby.
-Mary Crompton⁄Chaplin's home appears to be a home–from–home for various branches of her family:
+It is interesting to note that in the 1881 census Joseph CROMPTON was a visitor at his sister Mary's home in Carnaby, perhaps looking for work as an itinerant shepherd on the Wolds.

 1881 Census Sun/Mon 2/3rd April 1881